codersclub/DRKB/database/bde/dberror/blob_error/index.md

-Reports have shown that using the original release of VREDIR.VXD (4.00.950) and a new release (4.00.1116) do not result in the errors
-\"Blob has been modified\" and/or \"Index is out of date.\" If any one of the clients has a \"bad\" version of this device driver, the error can occur on any machine, not just the machine with the bad driver.
+Reports have shown that using the original release of VREDIR.VXD (4.00.950) and a new release (4.00.1116) do not result in the errors "Blob has been modified" and/or "Index is out of date."
+If any one of the clients has a "bad" version of this device driver, the error can occur on any machine, not just the machine with the bad driver.

 This error most likely occurs in 16Bit versions of the Borland Database